ochairo/vanillante/README.md

 ## Overview

-This is a starter template project for single page applications in vanilla-ts.
+This is a starter template project for single page applications in vanilla TypeScript.
 It is Framework-Agnostic with minimal runtime dependencies, enabling integrations of frameworks and libraries.

 ## Technology stack